cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 wbrotation.equal(rA, rB);
 ```

-Tests whether two rotation vectors (in axis-angle format) are equal.
+Returns true if the two rotation vectors, in axis-angle format, are equal.
+Returns false otherwise.

 ```
 /**